andrescorrada/IntroductionToAlgebraicEvaluation/python/docs/source/research/GradingLLMs.md

 approach each other.
 Absent a theory about the nature of the test, one cannot say how this convergence will occur.

-## LLMs as detectors of logically correct Chain-of-Thought detectors
+## LLMs as detectors of logically correct Chain-of-Thought responses

 Recent work by Gladys Tyen, Hassan Mansoor, Victor Cărbune, Peter Chen, and Tony Mak